Brandeis Marshall

-Brandeis Marshall is an American data scientist, CEO of DataedX, and Full Professor of Computer Science at Spelman College, where she is the former Chair of the Department of Computer and Information Sciences.
+Brandeis Marshall is an American data scientist, CEO of DataedX Group, a data ethics and strategy management agency.
+She's formerly a Full Professor of Computer Science at Spelman College (2019-2023), where she served as Chair of the Department of Computer and Information Sciences from 2016 to 2018 as an Associate Professor of Computer Science.
 Starting in September 2019, Marshall is a faculty associate at Berkman Klein Center for Internet & Society at Harvard University.
-She has also worked to broaden participation in the field of data science to increase representation of underrepresented minorities, including her effort 'Black Women in Data'.
+Additionally, in 2021-2022, she was a Practitioner Fellow at the Stanford Program on AI and Civil Society (PACS).
+Marshall has also worked to broaden participation in the field of data science to increase representation of underrepresented minorities, including her effort 'Black Women in Data'.
+Marshall's 2022 book, Data Conscience: Algorithmic Siege on Our Humanity, explores the role of data in shaping social equality and examines how bias in software, algorithms, and data structures can reinforce discrimination.
+The book also calls for greater accountability and ethical considerations in data science, advocating for more inclusive and responsible technological practices.

 Education

 Marshall received her bachelor's degree in Science in computer science with a minor in mathematics from the University of Rochester in 2000.
 She then received her master's degree and Ph.D. from Rensselaer Polytechnic Institute in Computer Science in 2007.

 Research and career

-In 2008, Marshall became an Assistant Professor of Computer and Information Technology in Data Management at Purdue University's College of Technology.
-She joined the faculty at Spelman College in 2014 as an Associate Professor of Computer Science in the Division of Natural Sciences and Mathematics and became Chair of the Computer and Information Sciences department in 2016.
+In 2008, Marshall became an assistant professor of computer and information technology in data management at Purdue University's College of Technology.
+She joined the faculty at Spelman College in 2014 as an associate professor of Computer Science in the Division of Natural Sciences and Mathematics and became Chair of the Computer and Information Sciences department in 2016.
 At Spelman, she is the Director of the Data Analytics and Exploration (da+e) Laboratory, which centers on more effectively characterizing complex networks of data to generate useful knowledge.
 Her research focuses on business intelligence and data analytics, social media, and cybersecurity.